correial/correial.github.io/content/Fast Robots/Lab 9/index.md

 <img src="/Fast Robots Media/Lab 9/Coordinates.png" alt="Alt text" height=350 style="display:block;">
 <figcaption>Robot Coordinate System</figcaption>

-A few transformations had to be done to convert the raw ToF data into the global arena coordinate system.
+A few transformations were used to convert the raw ToF data into the global arena coordinate system.
 I first started by taking into account the front ToF sensor location relative to the robot's center via the robot's coordinate axis (shown above).
 I found that the ToF sensor ("TOF" in the matrix) is positioned 70 mm $\hat{x}$, 0 mm $\hat{y}$ from the robots center.

 The following position vector is yielded